christdevtech/gscengland-org/README.md

 - Sunday: 10:30 am - 12:30 pm
 - Thursday: 7 pm, via Zoom

+## Events

+### Upcoming Events

+#### 2025 Year of Possibilities

+- **Date:** February 28, 2025, from 7:20 AM to 9:50 PM
+- **Details:** 2025 has been declared as our year of possibilities.
+We claim possibilities in every area in Jesus' name.
+- **Venue:** 16, The Grove, Swanscombe

+#### Breakfast with Jesus 2024

+- **Date:** December 23, 2024 (time TBD)
+- **Details:** Jesus Christ is the reason behind our celebration.
+He came to the earth and was born through a divine method.
+- **Venue:** Church Hall at 16 The Grove, Swanscombe

+#### Seed Planting Outreach

+- **Date:** TBD
+- **Details:** God gave us the direction to reach out and bless our community.
+We uproot and plant again.
+We plant righteousness and peace in Swanscombe by faith in Christ Jesus.
+We uproot evil, sin, and lawlessness in our community.
+- **Venue:** Swanscombe Community

+#### The Month of April 2025: Our Month of Growth

+- **Date:** April 26, 2025 (time TBD)
+- **Details:** Beloved, the month of April is here again.
+Our month of growth!
+Growth in every area of our lives in Christ Jesus!
+- **Venue:** Church Hall

+### Past Events

+#### A Praying Mother - John 14:14

+- **Date:** March 10, 2024, from 10:30 AM to 1:00 PM
+- **Details:** Mothers Day 2024 is here upon us once again.
+This year we shall be looking at "A Praying Mother".
+A good and Christian mother understands the power of prayer.
+They go to God for everything.
+A Christian mother is a praying mother.
+They pray for the home and children.
+There are several women in the Bible who prayed and God came through for them.
+Come and join us this Sunday to share more about this topic.
+God bless you all.
+- **Venue:** 16, The Grove, Swanscombe DA10 0AD

 ## Contact Information

 **Phone:** +44 (0) 1322632375